NxtGenLegend/201Project/README.md

 ## Connecting to the AWS MySQL Database

-To access the MySQL database via terminal:
+Since we are no longer using MySQL, if you want to access the MySQL database via terminal:

 ```
 mysql -u groupuser -p -h 3.148.188.152 -P 3306